The Gender Divide: Differences Between Men & Women with MS

 Strength and optimism in the face of MS

-Life with MS can be extremely challenging, and adapting to new limitations and lifestyle changes isn’t easy for anyone.
+Life with MS can be extremely challenging, and adapting to new limitations and lifestyle changes is not easy for anyone.
 Many women with MS reported trying to approach their “new normal” with a hopeful outlook.

 Honesty and in-person support

-We want to say a huge “thank you!” to everyone in the MS community who took the time to share details about their life with MS with us.
-Living with MS is a different experience for each and every person.
+We want to say a huge thank you to everyone in the MS community who took the time to share details about their life with MS. Living with MS is a different experience for each and every person.
 We wanted to highlight some of the main differences we noticed between men and women who responded to our survey.
 Did any of these ring true for you?

-The Multiple Sclerosis In America 2019 survey was conducted online from April through June of 2019.
+The 2019 Multiple Sclerosis In America Survey was conducted online from April 2019 through June 2019.
 Of the 6,034 people who completed the survey, 5,911 were people who have been diagnosed with MS and 123 were caregivers of people with MS.

 Join the conversation